 God, was this a terrible idea?
 I hadn’t actually said it out loud until just now, and the response around the table was not reassuring.

-Selene and I joked often about eloping because the wedding planning was reaching comedic levels of absurdity.
+Selene and I joked often about eloping because the wedding planning was reaching comedic levels of absurdity within her large Greek family.
 But in truth, I think I was only partly joking.
 Yes, a part of me was excited to proudly holler my love for her in front of a big crowd of everyone we knew.
 Look!
 Look what I got!
 But there was another part of me that only needed her, and that part of me was happy to whisper my commitment between us in this small, quiet space where only we existed, because that was the only place that really mattered.

 “Being married to Selene is the only thing I want.
 Just to stand before her and pledge myself to her and promise her a life together with love and respect at its core.
 Anything else I’d give her wouldn’t do justice to what she means to me.”